QueueElTee/Calculator/README.md

 # Calculator

 - A fully functional calculator built with JavaScript.
-- Accepts inputs either by click or using the keyboard.
+- Accepts inputs either by click by or using the keyboard.
 - View the project live: 👉🏾 https://queueeltee-calculator.netlify.app/